Hatfield Equitable Distribution Lawyers

 - Life insurance and annuities,

 - Household goods,

 - Business interests.

 Equitable distribution in a Hatfield divorce also must account for financial liabilities, in addition to simply dividing the assets.
 Marital liabilities include mortgages, car loans and tax obligations incurred during the marriage.
 Credit card debts are also the responsibility of each spouse even if the credit card was only in one spouse’s name, so long as the relevant debt was incurred during the marriage.

 Our Hatfield equitable distribution lawyers have the experience and skills necessary to advocate for the most advantageous arrangement possible in your case.
 We take the time to understand your goals, including whether any assets have sentimental value or higher priority in your case, and will work tirelessly to uncover any assets that your spouse may attempt to conceal in order to prevent a fair equitable distribution.
-Call us today, or send us a message through our convenient online contact form, to discuss your case with our experienced lawyers if you are considering a divorce in Hatfield or elsewhere in Pennsylvania.
+Call us today, or send us a message through our convenient online contact form, to discuss your case with our experienced divorce attorneys in Hatfield, PA if you are considering a divorce in Hatfield or elsewhere in Pennsylvania.

 Our equitable distribution lawyers have the resources necessary to argue against inclusion of separate property in the marital asset pool in any number of ways depending upon the circumstances and your spouse’s rationale.
 We consult with accountants and financial experts who work to trace the source of funds and use of those funds during the marriage, which can provide the evidence necessary to establish that your own separate assets were not commingled with marital assets so as to become subject to division.